 The Alma project entailed building a carbon plant, a reduction plant, a casting center, and supporting infrastructure.
-At the peak of construction, more than 4,500 workers were on site, in the small town of Alma on the shores of Lac Saint-Jean.
-With its capacity of more than 400,000 tons per year, the Alma smelter is one of the largest in the world.
+At the peak of construction, more than 4,500 workers were on site.
+With capacity of more than 400,000 metric tons per year, Alma is one of the world’s largest smelters.

 Inside the project